Telefonica/gymnos/docs/source/guide/add_a_dataset.rst

 This command will create ``gymnos/datasets/my_dataset.py``, and modify ``gymnos/__init__.py`` to register dataset so we can load it using ``gymnos.load``.

-The dataset registration process is done by associating the dataset name with their path:
+The dataset registration process is done by associating the dataset id with their path:

 .. code-block:: python
     :caption: gymnos/__init__.py

     datasets.register(
-        name="my_dataset",
+        type="my_dataset",
         entry_point="gymnos.datasets.my_dataset.MyDataset"
     )